NVIDIA/bare-metal-manager-core/book/src/workflow.md

 - Provisioner announces the Instance as managedResource (that associate an x86 host with the above network segment) to vpc
 - Vpc configures DPU to place the x86 host on the overlay network
 - Provisioner triggers x86 host to reboot
-- X86 host pxe boots, Repeat DHCP and host boot steps in host provisioning steps
+- X86 host pxe boots, repeat DHCP and host boot steps in host provisioning steps
 - X86 host boots with tenant image, and runs cloud-init script to inform provisioner with discovery instance info.

 ## Tenant De-provisioning